 - Foundation Center

 - Foundation Center’s Washington D.C.
 Library for additional resources

 - Grants.gov is the source to find and apply for federal grants

 - Guidestar is a National database of nonprofit organizations

-- Enoch Pratt has an extensive grants collection and trained personnel
+- The Enoch Pratt Free Library has an extensive grants collection and trained personnel

 - Nonprofit Institute at the College of Southern Maryland -resource for all area nonprofits